matheussanton/Eventy.Service/README.md

 ## Getting Started
 You can run this project from it's compose, the compose depends on an image for frontend, you can find it here (https://github.com/matheussanton/Eventy.WebApp)

-After cloning those two repos, build each one with docker and use the docker-compose.yml here as a reference, feel free to improve or edit it.
+After clonning those two repos, build each one with docker and use the docker-compose.yml here as a reference, feel free to improve or edit it.

 ``` docker build -t eventy.service . ```